Carl Rice

-Carl Rice (born 1980) is a British actor from Liverpool.
+Carl Rice (born April 1980) is a British actor from Liverpool.
 He has appeared in Brookside, Brassic, Jimmy McGovern’s Hearts and Minds and more.
-He also founded Milk Pictures in 2021.

 Early life

 In 1980, Rice was born in Liverpool, England.
 Rice attended St Joseph's R.C High School in Widnes, Cheshire.

 Career

 Rice first appeared on screen at the age of eight in a late 1980s advert for milk.
 The advert famously proclaimed "Accrington Stanley, Who Are They?"

-Following this, he appeared in 15 other advertisements.
+Following this, he appeared in other advertisements.
 He also starred alongside Tony Robinson for three years on Channel 4's Storyworld, Children's Ward for 2 series, Brookside for one year playing Gavin Matthews and numerous TV shows including Jimmy McGovern's Hearts and Minds alongside Christopher Eccleston and Willy Russell's Terraces alongside Mark Womack.

 In 1999, Rice made his stage debut in Guiding Star, a play by Jonathan Harvey that was premiered at the Everyman Theatre, Liverpool before transferring to the Royal National Theatre for a 10-month run.
 Rice was shortlisted for a Laurence Olivier Award for his performance as Liam Fitzgibbon.

 In 2000, he played Rene Montandon in Monsignor Renard, an ITV drama set in Nazi-occupied France, starring John Thaw, Dominic Monaghan and Juliette Caton.

-Carl has been in every series of Brassic since 2019, playing Ronnie Croft.

-In late 2021 Carl set up Milk Pictures, an independent production company.